Conducting A New York State Background Check

 Under the Fair Chance Act, a criminal history check in NY may only be carried out after an employer has made a conditional offer.
 Conditional offers are defined by offers that can only be withdrawn based on the results of a criminal background check, a medical examination, or other information that comes to light.

 Background checks need to be carried out in two phases.
-Firstly, they must make noncriminal checks before a conditional offer is tabled.
-Only then can motor vehicle records and criminal histories be checked.
+The first step is to conduct all noncriminal record checks before a conditional offer is tabled.
+Only after a conditional offer is made can motor vehicle records (which may contain criminal information) and criminal histories be checked.
+This is because it is unlawful to retract a conditional offer of employment based on noncriminal information that could have been reviewed before the conditional offer has been given.

 NYC Expansion of Ban-the-Box Laws

-Ban-the-Box laws state that hiring managers can only ask about an applicant’s criminal history and conduct a subsequent background check after making sure the candidate is fully qualified for the role.
-Within New York City, Buffalo, and Rochester, ban-the-box laws have been expanded to cover the private sector.
+Ban the Box laws state that hiring managers can only ask about an applicant’s criminal history and conduct a subsequent background check after ensuring the candidate is fully qualified for the role.
+Within New York City, Buffalo, and Rochester, ban the box laws have been expanded to cover the private sector.
 New York City applies the rule to all businesses with more than four employees.
 Buffalo and Rochester have enacted ordinances that prevent employers from asking about criminal histories on job applications and before the initial interview.

 Credit Check Restrictions

 New York City employers are prohibited from carrying out credit checks on most job applicants.
-The only exceptions are for those positions that require them according to Federal law and the NYC Human Rights Law.
+The only exceptions are for those positions that require them, such as if they are required under federal law and the NYC Human Rights Law.

 New York Background Check FAQs

 At Checkr, we understand that background check laws can be confusing.
-Here are answers to some of the most common questions employers have.
+Here are answers to some of the most common questions from employers.

 How many years does a criminal report cover?